United National Party: Split and total collapse in opposition (2019–2022)

-Crisis government (2022–present)
+In government (2022–2024)

 Due to the worsening economic crisis and widespread protests in 2022, Prime Minister Mahinda Rajapaksa resigned.
 President Gotabaya Rajapaksa, who wished to form a government of national unity, invited Wickremesinghe to once again assume the office of Prime Minister as a reconciliatory effort towards the opposition.
 The relevant parties represented in parliament, Samagi Jana Banawegaya and Tamil National Alliance, refused to take up portfolios in such a cabinet, however they offered conditional support to policies aimed at reviving the economy.
 Wickremesinghe became Prime Minister despite his party having only one seat in parliament, a first in Sri Lankan parliamentary history.

 On 9 July 2022, protestors stormed and occupied the presidential residence as economic conditions got worse.
 Wickremesinghe agreed to resign while President Gotabaya Rajapaksa agreed to resign on the 13th.

 However, on the morning of 13 July, Rajapaksa fled the country, accompanied by his spouse and a personal security detail, to the Maldives.
 The Speaker of Parliament announced in the afternoon that President Rajapaksa appointed Prime Minister Ranil Wickremesinghe as acting president in his absence.
 Protesters stormed the office of the Prime Minister demanding his resignation.
 The next day, Rajapaksa emailed a letter of resignation to the Speaker of the Parliament.

 On 15 July, the Speaker Mahinda Yapa Abewardhana announced the official resignation of President Gotabaya Rajapaksa.
 Ranil Wickremesinghe was officially sworn in as the acting president, and was later elected by the Parliament of Sri Lanka to complete the remainder of Rajapaksa's term.

-On 10 January 2023, UNP General Secretary Palitha Range Bandara announced that the UNP and the SLPP would be forming an alliance and would contest in the 2023 Sri Lankan local elections together, in some districts under the elephant symbol, in some districts under the flower bud symbol and in others under a common symbol.